TheJinius/CS203-Project/README.md

 ---

 ## 🚀 Running the Project Locally
-Due to our automated CI/CD pipeline, the environment variables currently point to the deployed instances of the various endpoints.
-If you wish to test the project locally, comment out the environment variables under `# Endpoints` in `frontend/.env.local`.
-Then, perform the local setups shown below.
+The `.env.local` file at `frontend/.env.local` is already configured to use the local endpoints.
+Simply perform the local setups shown below.

-Note that for ease of use, there is a deployed cloud instance of the graph database hosted on Neo4j.
+Note that for ease of use, there is a deployed cloud instance of the graph database hosted on Neo4j, which local endpoints reference.
 The provided .env file at `graphdb/.env` already points to the cloud database, hence no action is needed.
 However, it is on a free trial, and will expire on 28th November 2025.
 Past this date, the deployed frontend will no longer display the various trade routes, though other features will work as intended.
-To see the trade route visualisation once it expires, you must run all endpoints locally.
+To see the trade route visualisation after the trial expires, you must run all endpoints locally.

 ### Backend Setup
 ```bash